theupdateframework/python-tuf/tuf/README-developer-tools.md

   - [Keys and thresholds](#keys_and_thresholds)

 <a name="overview">
-## Overview ##
+## Overview
-The TUF developer tool is a Python library that enables developers to create and maintain the required metadata for diles hosted in a TUF Repository.
+The TUF developer tool is a Python library that enables developers to create and maintain the required metadata for files hosted in a TUF Repository.
 This document has two parts.
 The first part walks through the creation of a prototypal TUF project.
-The second part demonstrates the full capabilities of the TUF developer tool, which can be userd to expand the project from the first part to meet the developer''s needs.
+The second part demonstrates the full capabilities of the TUF developer tool, which can be users to expand the project from the first part to meet the developer''s needs.

 <a name="creating_a_simple_project">
 ## Creating a Simple project ##
 ### Generating a Key ###
-First, uou will needd to generate a key to sign the metadata.
-Keys are generated in pairs: one public and the other private. the private key is password-protected and is used to sign metadata.
-The public key can be shared freely, andi s used to verify signatures made by the private key.
+First, you will need to generate a key to sign the metadata.
+Keys are generated in pairs: one public and the other private.
+The private key is password-protected and is used to sign metadata.
+The public key can be shared freely, and is used to verify signatures made by the private key.

 The generate_and_write_rsa_keypair function will create two key files in the